wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 ## Products and Services

-Microsoft exited the software testing market in 2019.
+Microsoft exited the software testing market in 2019 by retiring their products.

 NOTE: Exam AZ-400 replaces <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-538.aspx">exam "Implementing Microsoft Azure DevOps Solutions" 70-538</a>.
 Although there are still <a target="_blank" href="https://www.edx.org/school/microsoft">free online courses from Microsoft at at EDx.org</a>, the <a target="_blank" href="https://academy.microsoft.com/en-us/professional-program/tracks/devops/">9 video courses (of 8-16 hours each) Microsoft Professional Program for DevOps</a> is now gone.
 The course catalog says it covers 6 technologies: